The 2017-2019 Cal Poly Catalog

-The Catalog is prepared in the Office of the Registrar, Cem Sunata.
-The Associate Registrar for Curriculum, Catalog and Scheduling is Susan Olivas, Curriculum Coordinator is Pamela Bleisch, and Catalog Editor is Shayna Bailey.
+The Cal Poly Catalog is prepared in the Office of the Registrar, Cem Sunata.
+The Associate Registrar for Curriculum, Catalog and Scheduling is Susan Olivas, Curriculum and Catalog Lead is Stuart Fryer, Catalog Editor is Shayna Bailey, and Curriculum Coordinator is Pamela Bleisch.

 A Guide to Using the Catalog